jpsim/SourceKitten/CONTRIBUTING.md

 1. One Markdown unnumbered list item describing the change.
 2. 2 trailing spaces on the last line describing the change.
-3. A list of Markdown hyperlinks to the contributors of the change.
+3. A list of Markdown hyperlinks to the change's contributors.
 One entry per line.
 Usually just one.
 4. A list of Markdown hyperlinks to the issues the change addresses.
 One entry per line.
 Usually just one.